Worker

 pidgey worker start

-Production mode with optimized settings.
+Production mode with optimized settings:

 pidgey worker start